 Welcome to the Michael Bay Motorsports Hour, where fake sports cars will fly through desolate, orange-filtered urban wastelands at dazzling speed while drivers collect enough energy to trigger bomb drops from over helicopters, insubordinate sweeps from out-of-control cranes, and also the odd report of an entire city block.

 18. Burnout Paradise Remastered – Review – PC, and PS4 Download

 Release date: 2018 | Developer: Criterion

 Racing games for PC aren’t often treated to remasters.
-The big franchises iterate so often that there rarely seems many points, but in the case of Burnout Paradise, everybody was happy to see an exception to the rule.
+The big franchises iterate so often that there rarely seem many points, but in the case of Burnout Paradise, everybody was happy to see an exception to the rule.
 In 10 years, there’s been nothing quite like it.

 And yet the real figure still exceeds its followers.
-It doesn’t have any licensed cars, so instead it features car-archetypes that crumple into gut-wrenchingly violent wrecks.
+It doesn’t have any licensed cars, so instead it features car archetypes that crumple into gut-wrenchingly violent wrecks.
 Compare those to the fender-benders that wipe you out in Need for Speed: